-- a.
+a.
 Awardees may authorize a one-time extension of the expiration date of the award up to 12 months if additional time beyond the established expiration date is required to assure adequate completion of the original scope of work within the funds already made available.
 A single extension, which shall not exceed 12 months, may be made for this purpose and must be made prior to the originally established expiration date.
-This one-time extension may not be exercised merely for the purpose of using any unliquidated award balances. - b.
-Awardees shall notify NSF, providing supporting reasons for the extension, and the revised expiration date, at least ten days prior to the expiration date specified in the award to ensure accuracy of NSF's award data.
-All awardee-authorized extensions must be submitted electronically via the FastLane system. - c.
+This one-time extension may not be exercised merely for the purpose of using any unliquidated award balances.

+b.
+Awardees shall notify NSF, providing supporting reasons for the extension, and the revised expiration date, at least ten days prior to the expiration date specified in the award to ensure accuracy of c.
 Requests for no-cost extensions beyond the above referenced authority must follow the procedures set forth in GPM Section 253.